Universality of Rosh Hashanah/Feast of Trumpets

 To atone for the sins of Israel, the nation’s high priest set apart two goats.
 The first was sacrificed, while the second was taken outside the community and set free.
 The second goat was known as the scapegoat, the one over which the guilt and sin of the people was confessed.
 The scapegoat, in effect, removed this guilt and sin from the community of believers.

 Some have considered Yom Kippur a commemoration of Israel’s redemption.
-It is not.
-Israel as a people had already been bought with a price through the Passover sacrifice.
-It was at Passover when God first called Israel His own (Exodus 6:7), His “chosen” and “peculiar” people.
-Unfortunately, God’s people, both then and today, have failed to live according to His righteous standards, even after entering into special relationship with Him.
-For this reason, the days of Rosh Hashanah, representing the call to repentance, and Yom Kippur, representing forgiveness, become especially meaningful to us.
+But it is not.
+It was at Passover, after the sacrifice and type of covenant renewal prior to the exodus that God first called Israel His own “chosen” and “peculiar” people.
+(Ex.
+6:7) Unfortunately, God’s people, both then and today, have failed to live according to His righteous standards, even after entering into special relationship with Him.
+For this reason, the days of Rosh Hashanah/Yom Teruah, representing the call to repentance, and Yom Kippur, representing forgiveness, become especially meaningful to us.
 As we observe these days, the Lord also reminds and encourages us to experience His forgiveness daily and in a deeper dimension.
 At Yom Kippur in particular, we see foreshadowed that perfect and complete sacrifice made once and for all by Yeshua.
 Only through His sacrifice are we continually cleansed of all sin.

 Prophetically, Yom Kippur foreshadows the climax of Messiah’s redemption of the nation of Israel.
 When Yeshua returns, “all Israel will be saved” (Romans 11: 26).
 The Israelis will “look on Him, the one they have pierced, and mourn for Him as … one grieves for a firstborn son.”
 (Zechariah 12:10)